Dalry

 Next steps

-• Further investigate the impact that a traffic filter at Haymarket would have on local traffic and deliveries, and how this might affect traffic outside the project area.
+Following the 2024 consultation feedback, we are also working on further investigations on the impact that a traffic filter at Haymarket would have on local traffic and deliveries, and how this might affect traffic outside the project area.

 We will consider other issues raised during the consultation as we develop more detailed designs.